ilkman/php-final/readme.md

-This project is my final project for the OOP course.
+This repo is my final project for the OOP course.